-Now 9 grams is like 10 times what we would expect from even a healthy diet There’s a plateau effect.
-At that 9 grams a day you’re way out here at then end, but as you can see, the cholesterol-lowering curve starts to flatten out… at about 2.
+Now, nine grams is like ten times what we would expect from even a healthy diet.
+There’s a plateau effect.
+At that nine grams a day, you’re way out here at the end; but, as you can see, the cholesterol-lowering curve starts to flatten out at about two.

-So we can pretty much maximize cholesterol-blocking at around 2 grams, 2000 mg.
-The standard American diet has been measured as low as 78mg a day here’s like a model American Heart Association diet, and this is how high folks eating plant based diets can get—higher than any other diet pattern reported.
-That could get you a good 5% reduction, but there’s definitely room to bump that up further--if necessary.
-Those who have improved their diet so much they’re no longer eating any cholesterol should be acing their cholesterol tests, but in rare cases your body might not be able to get rid of enough endogenous production.
-And so doubling phytosterol intake could easily double LDL reduction down to 10%, which could double heart disease risk reduction.
+Those who have improved their diet so much they’re no longer eating any cholesterol should be acing their cholesterol tests.
+But, in rare cases, your body might not be able to get rid of enough endogenous production.
+And so, doubling phytosterol intake could easily double LDL reduction down to ten percent, which could double heart disease risk reduction.

-In terms of whole foods sources to maximize cholesterol reduction, seeds provide the most—especially sesame, then nuts—especially pistacio, then legumes like peanuts.
+In terms of whole foods sources to maximize cholesterol reduction, seeds provide the most (especially sesame), then nuts (especially pistachio), then legumes (like peanuts).